 What’s the food like?

-In a word – amazing.
 The Calabria region is famous for its mouth-watering cuisine, but the star of the show is Nduja spicy sausage.
 This Calabrian version of salami is so soft that it can be spread over bread like paté.
-Smear some on to a slice of freshly-baked ciabatta for a tasty treat.
+Pop some on a slice of freshly-baked ciabatta for a tasty treat.
 Of course, you can’t go to Italy without loading up on pasta.
 Rigatoni alla Pastora is a lip-smacking regional dish, featuring sausage, chillies, ricotta and pecorino – a local cheese made from sheep’s milk.
 Finish off your meal with a bowl of Tartufo.
 Originally from Pizzo, this drool-worthy dessert is gelato for grown-ups.
 You’ll get two flavours of ice-cream, along with a dollop of syrup or frozen yoghurt.

 Where should you stay?

 Our top pick is TUI MAGIC LIFE Calabria.
-Opening its doors next summer, this hotel is being given a makeover as we speak – but we can lift the lid on the important details.
-For starters, it’s got a private beach.
-TUI MAGIC LIFE Calabria has bagged a postcode on one of the best beaches in the area, backed by hills and pin-striped vineyards.
+It’s got a private beach, and has bagged a postcode on one of the best beaches in the area, backed by hills and pin-striped vineyards.

-Activity-wise, you can be as busy or as lazy as you like – this hotel will offer everything from bike tours to archery.
-Hop between twin pools, or put your feet up in the fresh-from-the-wrapper spa.
+Activity-wise, you can be as busy or as lazy as you like –the hotel offers everything from bike tours to archery.
+Hop between twin pools, or put your feet up in the spa.
 If you book an upgrade to the swanky Private Lodge, you’ll also get access to a third pool and a splash park for kids.
 And, after a day in the sun, you can take your pick from five restaurants and four bars.
 Cocktails, anyone?